mpatacchiola/contextual-squeeze-and-excitation/README.md

 CaSE layers can be trained following this procedure:

 1. Train a backbone with a standard supervised-learning routine.
 It is possible to use Pytorch models pretrained on ImageNet.
-2. Add a set of CaSE layers in the backbone (see the paper for more details about this).
+2. Add a set of CaSE layers in the backbone (see the paper for more details about this step).
 3. Meta-train the parameters of the CaSE layers (keep frozen the parameters of the backbone).

 Step 3 can be easily performed by isolating the learnable parameters of CaSE and passing them to the optimizer as follows: